caiyunapp/cyeva/README.en.md

 ## Algorithm Explanation

-For explanations, formulas, and other information about the various evaluation algorithms implemented in this project, please refer to the [Algorithm Metrics](https://cyeva.readthedocs.io/zh_CN/latest/content/indicator.html) section in the [cyeva Documentation](https://cyeva.readthedocs.io/zh_CN/latest/index.html).
+For explanations, formulas, and other information about the various evaluation algorithms implemented in this project, please refer to the [algorithm metrics](https://cyeva.readthedocs.io/zh_CN/latest/content/indicator.html) section in the [cyeva documentation](https://cyeva.readthedocs.io/zh_CN/latest/index.html).